Kim is licensed in mental health and addiction counseling. Her education is in business, counseling, and health administration.

 Increasing Cause for Concern

-To prevent serotonin syndrome from occurring and to prevent fatalities from serotonin syndrome it is important to:
+To prevent serotonin syndrome and resulting fatalities, it is important to:

 - recognize signs and symptoms.